Cell proliferation refers to the processes that result in an increase in the number of cells.

 * While these assays are important for drug screening and drug discovery, they are also used to determine the impact of different types of compounds in the environment.

 A good example of a cytotoxicity assay is the LDH Cytotoxicity WST Assay.
 As a colorimetric assay kit, this method works by measuring the activity of lactate dehydrogenase released from damaged cells.
-Here, it is worth noting that lactate dehydrogenase (LDH) is an enzyme found in all cells.
+It's worth noting that lactate dehydrogenase (LDH) is an enzyme found in all cells.

 Following damage to the cell membrane, the enzyme is released into the surrounding environment where it can be measured.
-For this reason, it is often used as a biological marker in various cytotoxicity studies.
+For this reason, it's often used as a biological marker in various cytotoxicity studies.

 Currently, a variety of cytotoxicity assays are available to measure the impact of various molecules on cell viability and cell proliferation.